 - optional for more Indian flavor: 1 tsp garam masala

 Set Instant Pot to Saute setting for 6 minutes.
 Saute onion, bell pepper, garlic, ginger, and spices until onions are fragrant and starting to get soft.

 Add tomato sauce, vegetable broth, and lentils.
-Set Instant Pot to High Pressure for 20 minutes.
-Let it quick release.
-Stir in can of red beans, and serve.
+Set Instant Pot to High Pressure for 18 minutes for red lentils, 23 minutes for brown lentils.
+Let it quick release or naturally release, whatever you have time for.
+Stir in can of red beans, and serve with cilantro and rice.